 Additionally, the Hangzhou event gave place to a new denim consumer event (“KP2C”), a cozy denim festival, which featured several denim brands and designers, installations, workshops, and indigo-themed entertainment such as bull riding and a square dance performance.

-Although the event was never very crowded, some Gen-Zers found their way to the location at HangZhou Creative Design Center C-Box to browse the small booths placed next to the B2B area and buy selvedge jeans by Red Cloud, leather pieces by Obbi Good Label or handmade denim flowers and stuffed animals by Zhangzhen Culture.
+Although the event was never very crowded, some Gen-Zers found their way to the location at HangZhou Creative Design Center C-Box to browse the small booths placed next to the B2B area and buy selvedge jeans by Red Cloud or leather pieces by Obbi Good Label.
 Not only at Kingpins but also in the streets it is quite obvious that Chinese kids have a rising interest in cool, modern denim looks that has slowly developed in the last decade.

 The exact dates and locations for next year’s Kingpins China City Tour have not been unveiled yet.